nethackscoreboard-org/matter/README.md

       "vam" : "vampire"
     }

-"nh\_races\_def" assigns races' full name to three-letter shortcode.
+`nh\_races\_def` assigns races' full name to three-letter shortcode.
 All races that can appear in any of the processed variants must be listed here.

     "nh_aligns_def" : {
       "law" : "lawful",